Explore Your Career Options

 Attend a Career Services Center Workshop

-Each quarter the Career Services Center coordinates workshops to help students, alumni and the community learn job search strategies and prepare to launch a new career.
+Each quarter the Career Services Center coordinates workshops to help students learn job search strategies and prepare to launch a new career.
 In addition to career planning, the Career Services Center provides support with scholarship searches and applications.
 Learn more about the events this quarter (pdf).

 Online Career Resources